ryppl/boost-history/committee/LWG/proposals/exported-concept-maps.rst

 the risk of unexpected effects (the safest code is no code).
 Exported ``concept_map``\ s, in particular, add candidates to overload sets.
-These new definitions can potentially change the meaning of unconstrained code, which by currently has no dependency on the ``concept_map``.
-That risk is mitigated by the fact that the exported defaults are looked up only through associated namespaces, so the offending ``concept_map`` would have to be written in one of those.
+These new definitions can potentially change the meaning of unconstrained code, which currently has no dependency on the ``concept_map``.
+That risk is mitigated by the fact that the exported definitions are only found when the exported concept map is itself visible, so these exported definitions follow the same rules as scoped concept maps.
-If one can assume the type author has control over definitions in his namespace, then any such semantic change would likely be intentional, but if lump everything together into the global namespace or start writing ``concept_map``\s in namespaces they do not control, the potential for surprise is greater.
+If one can assume the type author has control over definitions in his namespace, then any such semantic change (e.g., introducing another concept map into that namespace) would likely be intentional.

-We considered automatically exporting all ``concept_map``\ s, but that could change the meaning of ordinary unconstrained code since ``concept_map``\ s can be used for post-hoc adaptation, that would definitely cause problems
+However, if one lumps everything together into the global namespace or starts writing ``concept_map``\s in namespaces they do not control, the potential for surprise is greater.

-We considered making “``export``” the default, but we believe that the “intentional concept mapping syntax” proposed by D2916=09-0106 covers a large majority of the cases, so there's no compelling reason to increase the risk associated with declaring a ``concept_map``.
+We considered automatically exporting all ``concept_map``\s, to provide the greatest consistency between constrained and unconstrained code.
+However, we do not recommend this approach because it is generally wrong when concept maps are used to adapt syntax, since syntax adaptations for the sake of concepts aren't typically meant to be part of the public interface of a type.
+More importantly, we found that those types whose public interface involves defaults from concepts maps were almost always good candidates for the “intentional concept mapping syntax” proposed by N2916=09-0106, which already explicitly ties the interface of a type to a particular set of concepts (including their defaults).

 Proposed Wording
 ================